 Fieldwork and Student Teaching

-Students in the Quality Urban Elementary School Teachers (QUEST) program will learn about the design and performance of instruction through extensive field experiences in New York City classrooms, grades 1-6.
+Undergraduate Childhood Education students in the Quality Urban Elementary School Teachers (QUEST) program will learn about the design and performance of instruction through extensive field experiences in New York City classrooms, grades 1-6.
 Hunter College’s rich tradition in teacher education is based on a commitment to preparing effective educators for the rewarding challenges of an urban public school system.
-QUEST teacher candidates canexpect to work closely with faculty whose goal it is to provide them with a variety of mentored field and student teaching experiences in diverse settings.
+Teacher candidates in this clinically-rich program can expect to work closely with faculty whose goal it is to provide them with a variety of mentored field and student teaching experiences in diverse settings.
 QUEST students complete three semesters as fieldwork interns prior to student teaching in their final semester.

 The Field Internship